PR-Pilot-AI/smart-workflows/tools/generate-tool/README.md

 # 🧙‍♂️ Generate Tool

-A powerful tool that automates the creation of new Github workflows, enabling users to quickly generate tools for interacting with an AI agent within their repository.
+A powerful tool that automates the creation of custom tools for your Github project.

 ## How to Use